 Means of fighting fire - Fire extinguishers to be located at identified fire points around the site and in the Site Offices and Security Hut.
-A fire marshal and staff trained to use the extinguishers and maintain the devices regularly to ensure that they work if required.
+There should be on site a fire marshal and staff trained to use the extinguishers and maintain the devices regularly to ensure that they work if required.
 The extinguishers must be appropriate to the nature of the potential fire:

-- Wood, paper and cloth water extinguisher - Flammable liquids dry powder or foam extinguisher - Electrical carbon dioxide (CO2) extinguisher. - Nominated people must be trained in how to use extinguishers.
+- Wood, paper and cloth water extinguisher - Flammable liquids dry powder or foam extinguisher - Electrical carbon dioxide (C02) extinguisher. - Nominated people must be trained in how to use extinguishers.